AdaCore/spark2014/docs/lrm/source/subprograms.rst

 array elements are updated.
 The mode of a formal parameter of an array with such updates should be **in out**.

-[In future |SPARK| may provide a way of proving that all elements of an array have been updated individually and or providing a means to specify that a composite object is updated but not read by a subprogram.]
+.. todo: Consider providing a way of proving that all elements of
+         an array have been updated individually and providing a means to specify that a composite object is updated but not read by a subprogram.

 A formal parameter with a mode of **out** is treated as not having an entry value (apart from any discriminant or attributes of properties